blu-bird/blubird/README.md

 Real and imaginary part operators don't look super ugly, capitalized for principal-valued functions for Log and Arg.

 ### Combinatorics
-Implemented from the TJ Concrete Math (Spring 2019) class.
+Implemented from my Concrete Math (Spring 2019) class.
 Lots of commands dedicated to Knuth's Stirling number notation (for both the first and second kinds).

 ### Functions, Calculus and Calculus Operators
 Lots of commands to abbreviate derivatives, partial derivatives, and mixed partials.
 Has vector operators for the gradient, curl, divergence, and Laplacian.
 Added some hyperbolic functions and inverses of some specific trig/hyperbolic trig functions not already covered.